Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_2/doc/README.md

 - Apply **SOLID design principles** to create modular, maintainable, and testable code.
 - Write unit tests using GoogleTest (`gtest`) and GoogleMock (`gmock`).
 - Integrate tests into the ROS 2 build system using `ament_cmake_gtest` and `ament_cmake_gmock`.
-- Run unit tests with `colcon tes`t and analyze the results.
+- Run unit tests with `colcon test` and analyze the results.

 ## Motivation